 Returning to campus

 There are no tests of clearance that are required to return to campus — you do not need proof or a doctor’s note.
-If students are still unwell at 14 days, they should be advised to contact Telehealth Ontario, external link or their health care provider.
+If students with COVID-19 are still unwell at 10 days, they should be advised to contact Telehealth Ontario, external link or their health care provider.

 Toll-free TTY: 1-866-797-0007